Policy Topics

 |

-Katja Robinson, Deb Hubbard, Robin Tepper Jacob, Anna Erickson, Mini Engel
+Katja Robinson, Deb Hubbard, Robin Tepper Jacob, Anna Erickson, Mimi Engel

 Accelerate

-The National Collaborative for Accelerated Learning (Accelerate) is funding intensive small-group tutoring at several K-12 schools during the 2024-25 academic year as part of its Call To Effective Action.
-YPL is serving as an evaluation partner to conduct a randomized controlled trial of the effectiveness of two tutoring models: virtual math tutoring for students in grades 3-6, and in-person literacy tutoring for students in grades K-3.
-YPL will use assessment data to help tutoring providers, schools, and policy-makers understand the impact of these tutoring programs on students’...
+The National Collaborative for Accelerated Learning (Accelerate) funded intensive small-group tutoring at several K-12 schools during the 2024-25 academic year as part of its Call to Effective Action.
+This work is continuing in 2025-2026 through the Evidence for Impact program.
+YPL has been serving as an evaluation partner to conduct a randomized controlled trial of the effectiveness of two tutoring models: virtual math tutoring for students in grades 3-6, and in-person literacy tutoring for students in grades K-3.
+We have used assessment data to help tutoring providers, schools, and policy-m...

 Exploring Early Math